 Class D Fire Extinguisher

 Class D fire extinguishers are a specific, specialist type of fire-suppressant derived from the dry powder extinguishers used on Class A, B and C fires, used solely for the purpose of extinguishing Class D fires.
-These fires are caused by burning metals that combust on reaction with the air.
+These fires are caused by burning metals that combustion reaction with the air.

-Due to the very specific nature of this type of fire, the portable extinguisher used to tackle their needs to be very specialist too.
+Due to the very specific nature of this type of fire, the portable extinguisher used to tackle their needs to be very special too.

 Class D fires are caused by processes involving various metals in manufacturing or scientific laboratories, such as cutting, drilling or mining, and often only a very small amount of metal dust (or swarf) can cause a combustion.